BriceChivu/starter-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

+        * Extract, Transform, Load (ETL) millions of rows on a daily basis using Oracle SQL Developer and Python
         * Interpret and communicate insights and findings from analysis to Operation, Business and Warehouse managers
-        * Implement automated reports for Customer Service team using SQL, Excel and pandas library in Jupyter Notebook
-        * Collect, manipulate and present data on a daily basis to Key Account Manager to support decision making using Tableau
+        * Collect, manipulate and present data to Key Account Manager to support decision making using visualization tools
-        * Translate quantitative analyses into accessible visuals for non-technical audiences, providing a clear view into interpreting KPI
+        * Translate quantitative analyses into accessible visuals for non-technical audiences, providing a clear view into interpreting metrics
-        * Continuous Improvement Leader and Project Manager
+        * Leverage data to answer business problems

   - title: Associate Consultant Intern in Machine Learning
     company: RegASK - SPRIM